pivotal/docs-tap/api-auto-registration/about.hbs.md

 `CuratedAPIDescriptor` to your clusters to provide a single curated entry point for users consuming your APIs.
 With Spring Cloud Gateway for Kubernetes available as the route provider, API Auto Registration’s Kubernetes controller automatically generates and manages necessary routing resources for the curated API.
-If configured, each curated API will be exposed and navigatable on your preferred Spring Cloud Gateway instance.
+If configured, each curated API is exposed and navigable on your preferred Spring Cloud Gateway instance.

 ![Flow chart with boxes for API curation process.](./images/api-curation-stages.png)